-Are you unable to visit the Churches of God Archives Museum?
+Are you unable to visit the CGGC Archives Museum?
 Worry not!
 This page is a virtual self guided tour.
-You can navigate through our virtual museum by clicking through each Tour Stop.
-There are a total of 58 Tour Stops along your tour.
+You can navigate through our virtual museum by scrolling through each Tour Stop.
+There are a total of 58 Tour Stops to complete your tour.
 Please enjoy the rich history of the Churches of God, General Conference.

 Start - Curator's Office